phaseshift-studio/fhatos/README.md

     )-)_/-(>  \/_/    \/_/\/_/\/_/\/_/  \/_/  \/_____/\/_____/
                                     A Dogturd Stynx Production

-A Distributed Operating System for Embedded Systems
+A Distributed Operating System for Embedded Microprocessors
 ```

 The following processors and platforms have been tested: